KnowledgeLab/IC2S2_Datathon/README.md

 ![](./src/ic2s2_logo.png.webp)![](./src/knowledge_lab.png)

 ![](./src/ic2s2_bg.png)

 # IC2S2_Datathon

-Hi, Paticipants of #2022-IC2S2-Datathon,
+Hi Paticipants of #2022-IC2S2-Datathon,

 Welcome to the Data Repo of 8th IC2S2,2022!

-We provide the following datasets for you to explore. some datasets are privite, you can only download the data on game day.
+We provide the following datasets for you to explore. some datasets are privite, you can only download them on game day.
+The download link will be published @CDT 8:00am on July 18th,2022.

 ## Meta Business Data